Bernie Sanders Has Refused To Endorse His Son’s Congressional Campaign

-Bernie and Levi Sanders are showing that when it comes to politics the saying “like father, like son” doesn’t necessarily hold true.
+Bernie and Levi Sanders are showing that when it comes to politics, the saying “like father, like son” doesn’t necessarily hold true.
 Vox reports that the senator is refusing to endorse his son Levi’s congressional campaign in New Hampshire.
-The reason?
-Bernie does not believe in “dynasty politics.”
+The reason is that Bernie does not believe in “dynasty politics.”

 “Levi has spent his life in service to low income and working families, and I am very proud of all that he has done,” Sanders said to the Boston Globe this week.
 “In our family, however, we do not believe in dynastic politics.
 Levi is running his own campaign in his own way.”